Leadership, Management, Command, & Control

 Likewise, if any of the pillars become too weak, it drives the organization out of balance:

-Thus the four pillars must consistently be weighed against each other to ensure they are in a proper balance that allows the organization to grow and prosper.
+Thus, the four pillars must consistently be weighed against each other to ensure they are in proper balance so the organization can grow and prosper.

 Go to the next chapter: Leadership Models